-- 1. Every recorder - 2.
-Only consecutive PGMs
+- 1. Every recorder

+- 2. Only consecutive PGMs

+- 3. Only if Mix on one channel is enabled.

 Protocol Used in Exclusive Mode

 The table shows whether or not the given protocol, used in exclusive mode (as a main controller or secondary controller) can be assigned to the specified number of play channels, record channels or play and record channel combinations.